gxiaolab/RNA_editing/RBP_regulation/README.md

 # Regulation of RNA editing by RNA-binding proteins (RBP)

-In reference to the Manuscript :
+In reference to the Manuscript : "Regulation of RNA editing by RNA-binding proteins in human cells"